SUCH-Vim/SUCH-Vim/README.md

 In order to have all the features, you have to install jedi and pylint.
 *`pip install jedi`* and *`pip install pylint`*

+Disable Rope project lookup in your .suchvimrc with *`let g:pymode_rope_lookup_project = 0`* if you're not working in a Rope project structure, otherwise it will cause Vim to hang on save.

 ### Javascript

 In order to have all the features, you have to install tern and jslint.